California Car Insurance Rates by City?

 Looking for the best car insurance in California?
 It probably comes as no surprise that where you live has a bearing on what you pay for auto insurance.
 However, a new study that examines car insurance rates in California suggests location may be an even greater pricing factor than most people realize.

 The study, commissioned by insuranceQuotes.com, examined the economic impact of ZIP codes on car insurance premiums throughout the state.
 Using a hypothetical 45-year-old married couple with a clean driving record and who own two cars, the study compared auto insurance premiums by city, county and ZIP code—and the results are somewhat surprising.

-According to the National Association of Insurance Commissioners, in 2010 (the latest available data) the average auto insurance premium in California was $746 for one vehicle.
+According to the National Association of Insurance Commissioners, the average auto insurance premium in California was $746 for one vehicle.
 So how did California cities compare to the average rate?